 Hey lovely readers!
 So today I want to talk to you all about some of the pressures we face as readers/bloggers.
 This is a post I wrote back in February.
 But it’s important enough that I wanted to share it again.

-I haven’t been blogging for long.
-Maybe a month and a half now.
+I haven’t been blogging for long, it’s been about 7 months now.
 And yet I have already stressed myself out about not reading enough books to review.
 I have seen this happen to other bloggers, especially on Twitter.
 People apologizing for not posting anything for a few days or for posting late or for not posting on their regular days.
 So I really wanted to take some time to put my thoughts and feelings out there for all of you to read, for two main reasons.
 First, because it helps to say what I’m feeling even if no one reads it and two because I want others who feel this way to know that they are not alone.

 I have been a big reader my whole life, so much so that everyone who knows me even a little knows how much I love books.
 Probably because I’m always talking about them!
 But my point here is that I am known for reading, which often times means that’s all people think that I do.
 My family expects that I have read all of the big and famous books and that I must love them all.
 Well guess what?
 I’ve never read Moby Dick, I refuse to read War and Peace, I really hate To Kill a Mockingbird , and Twilight is one of my all time favorite books.
 Being a reader does not me you are a genius, being a reader doesn’t mean you have to read the “classics”, though I personally love to read them.
 And reading certain types of books does not make you a “bad” reader.

 Often times I feel pressure from friends, family, and fellow bloggers alike to read more books.
 I feel like I have to post more reviews, and do less tags.
 I feel like I have to love the same books that other avid readers do and hate the same ones that they do.